Olympics arrivals from delta variant-hit nations to face tougher rules

 The rest of the team was allowed to travel by chartered bus to Izumisano, Osaka Prefecture, where another member was later found to be infected.

-Tokyo Organising Committee officials had stated that stricter COVID-19 guidelines were needed in the wake of the incidents.
+Tokyo Organizing Committee officials had stated that stricter COVID-19 guidelines were needed in the wake of the incidents.

 Athletes and staff will be isolated if they may have been in close contact with someone who has tested positive, taking a separate car to their destination, Kato said.